-In a right heart cath, the doctor guides a special catheter (a small, thin tube) called a pulmonary artery (PA) catheter into the right side of the heart and passes it into the pulmonary artery, the main artery carrying blood to the lungs.
-As the catheter is advanced into the pulmonary artery, the doctor measures pressures in the right atrium (right upper heart chamber) and right ventricle (right lower heart chamber).
-In some cases, the doctor gives IV heart medications during the right heart cath to see how the heart responds.
-For example, if the pressure is high in the pulmonary artery, the doctor may give medications to dilate, or relax, the blood vessels in the lungs and help lower the pressure.
-Several pressure "readings" will be done during the procedure to measure your body's response to the medications.
+Right-heart catheterization (often abbreviated as ”right heart cath”) with heart tissue biopsy is a procedure in which your doctor takes tissue samples directly from your heart muscle.
+In a right-heart cath, your doctor guides a special catheter (a small, thin tube) into the right side of your heart.
+The catheter is passed into your pulmonary artery.
+This is the main artery that carries blood to your lungs.
+As the catheter is advanced into your pulmonary artery, your doctor measures pressures in your right atrium (right upper heart chamber) and right ventricle (right lower heart chamber).
+In some cases, your doctor gives you intravenous (IV) heart medicines during the right-heart cath to see how your heart responds.
+For example, if the pressure is high in your pulmonary artery, your doctor may give you medicines to dilate, or relax, the blood vessels in your lungs and to help lower the pressure.
+Healthcare providers will take several pressure readings during the procedure to measure your body's response to the medicines.

-Indirect measurements of pressures in the left side of the heart can be made by inflating a small balloon at the tip of the catheter as well.
-The pressure detected in front of the balloon is known as the pulmonary capillary "wedge" pressure (PCWP), or pulmonary artery occlusion pressure (PAOP).
-The cardiac output, or the amount of blood pumped by the heart per minute, is also determined during a right heart catheterization.
+Your doctor can take indirect measurements of pressures in the left side of your heart, by inflating a small balloon at the tip of the catheter as well.
+The amount of blood your heart pumps per minute is also measured during a right-heart catheterization.

 A biopsy may be done to:

-A right heart cath with biopsy may also be necessary as part of the evaluation before a heart transplant.
-Pressures in the lungs need to be as low as possible in order for a donor heart to work as well as possible.
-Excessive pressures will make it difficult for the new (donor) heart to pump effectively.
-A right heart cath will help to see if pulmonary pressures can be decreased with special medications (vasodilators) to ensure successful transplantation.
+A right-heart cath with biopsy may also be needed as part of your evaluation before a heart transplant.
+Pressures in your lungs need to be as low as possible for a donor heart to work as well as possible.
+Excessive pressures will make it hard for the new (donor) heart to pump effectively.
+A right- heart cath will help to see if pulmonary pressures can be decreased with medicines (vasodilators) to ensure successful transplantation.

-Your doctor may have other reasons to recommend a right heart cath with biopsy.
+Your healthcare provider may have other reasons to recommend a right-heart cath with biopsy.

-Possible risks associated with a right heart catheterization with biopsy include:
+Possible risks of a right-heart catheterization with biopsy include:

 Other rare complications may include: